 The name does get explained in a footnote as having to do with the impossible nature of existence (i.e. "Everything (1) coming from Nothing (0)"), but that's still arguably oblique.

 Awkward Zombie: Despite the webcomic's name, it is not about zombies (let alone awkward ones).
 Its focus is on (usually) disconnected gag-a-day strips about various video games that the creator has played.
+(There is one World of Warcraft comic involving an undead rogue in an awkward situation, however).

 Girls with Slingshots contains plenty of girls, but few slingshots.
 The name does, however, crop up in reference to an alcoholic beverage in one strip, a tongue-in-cheek concession by the creator to those baffled by the ambiguous title.